Decentralized Finance (DeFi): DappRadar’s Ultimate Guide

 Making sense of DeFi wallets

-Those platforms simplify the onboarding process by creating a wallet for every user but never asking them to store private keys or seed phrases.
+Those platforms simplify onboarding by creating a wallet for every user but never asking them to store private keys or seed phrases.
 In return, users of centralized exchanges sacrifice control over their assets, just like with a traditional bank.

 However, a major difference between a bank and a crypto exchange is that deposits to a bank are often regulated and insured by government deposit schemes.
+The two types of non-custodial wallets utilized most:

 Know your stablecoins